-Ptrick McSorley enters his fourth season as an assistant coach at Virginia Tech.
+Ptrick McSorley is in his sixth season as an assistant coach at Virginia Tech.

 Prior to coming to Virginia Tech, McSorley spent six years at his alma mater, James Madison University, where he was an assistant coach and associate head coach.
 Prior to JMU, McSorley spent four years as the top assistant coach at Virginia Military Institute.